OpenEvalProject/evals/manuscripts/elife-10559/v3/manuscript.md

 The between-host model admits three possible steady states (equilibria): a disease-free equilibrium (X = Y = D = 0 stable when R01 and R02 are both less than 1), a resistance-only steady state (X = D = 0, Y = 1 − uy/βy), and a steady state with X, Y, and D positive whose explicit form is not available.
 If there were no acquisition of resistance (μ = 0) and no ‘competitive release’ term (transition from X to Y), there would be an additional equilibrium with Y = D = 0 and X = 1 − ux/βx.
 We carried out an invasion analysis to determine the point at which the resistance-only equilibrium loses local stability as βx increases.
 When the two strains are independent, X should be prevalent if and only if R01 ≥ 1.
 But if they are not, the values of the strain Y parameters (and its prevalence) affect the prevalence of X. We performed the invasion analysis as follows: we computed the Jacobian of model (2) and evaluated it at the resistance-only steady state for a given set of parameters including βy.
 We used matlab's nonlinear solver, fsolve, to determine the value of βx at which the resistance-only steady state loses stability.
 We repeated this for a range of values of βy to produce the colored lines in Figure 5C.

-## Determining the role of parameters in defining whether treatment increases or decreases resistance
+### Determining the role of parameters in defining whether treatment increases or decreases resistance

 We took several approaches to understand how the parameters of each model relate to whether aggressive or moderate treatment minimizes resistance.
-The most direct approach is simply to choose a set of parameters, vary the dosage, and examine how resistance changes (
+The most direct approach is simply to choose a set of parameters, vary the dosage, and examine how resistance changes (Figure 2).
+Naturally, the result depends strongly on the parameter choice.
+We also vary one parameter at a time, keeping others fixed, and examine the trajectories (Appendix figures 2, 3).
+The next approach is to examine, over all simulations simultaneously, how the outcome depends on each parameter by stratifying the outcomes (Figure 3).
+Using heatmaps or scatter plots, it is also possible to explore how pairs of parameters determine an outcome (Figure 4).
+We take the same approach in the between-host model, with Figure 5 showing demonstrative trajectories under varying treatment strength, Appendix figure 4 showing a sensitivity analysis varying one parameter at a time, and Figures 6, 7 showing the stratified dependence of the outcome on single and paired parameters while other parameters are allowed to vary.

 ![Figure 2.](https://cdn.elifesciences.org/articles/10559/elife-10559-fig2-v3.jpg)

-**Figure 2.:** Parameters are (A) Λ = 0.5, Λs = 0.45, rm = 2.8 and (RB) Λ = 0.6, Λs = 0.53, rm = 3.4.
-Other parameters are Rk = 48, k = 2.2pe−6, k = 7.2ie−4, μ = 4e−7, α = 0.018, σ = 1000, iσ = 10000, pγ = 0.001, and the remainder are as in pTable 1.DOI: http://dx.doi.org/10.7554/eLife.10559.003
+**Figure 2.:** Parameters are (A) Λs = 0.5, Λr = 0.45, mR = 2.8 and (B) Λs = 0.6, Λr = 0.53, mR = 3.4.
+Other parameters are k = 48, kp = 2.2e−6, ki = 7.2e−4, μ = 4e−7, α = 0.018, σi = 1000, σp = 10000, γp = 0.001, and the remainder are as in Table 1.

 ![Figure 3.](https://cdn.elifesciences.org/articles/10559/elife-10559-fig3-v3.jpg)

 **Figure 3.:** An aggressive policy (dark blue) is deemed best if the Spearman correlation S between treatment and resistance is S < −0.7, moderate (light blue) is deemed best if S > 0.7 and the classification is neutral (medium blue) otherwise.
 When the DR strain has a lower growth rate (LamR), an aggressive policy is more likely best because more of the DR strain's population arises through resistance acquisition from the DS population.
-In this case, reducing the DS strain also reduces DR. Conversely, when Λ (LamR) is high the DR strain is a more robust competitor and a moderate policy is more frequently best.
+In this case, reducing the DS strain also reduces DR. Conversely, when ΛR (LamR) is high the DR strain is a more robust competitor and a moderate policy is more frequently best.
 Similarly, when the DR strain has a low MIC (mR), it is a less robust competitor.
 In this case, an aggressive policy is more frequently best than when mR is high (second panel).
-The third panel shows that when the immune system is strong (high Rk), an aggressive policy is more frequently best, because again more of the DR population increases are driven by acquisition from DS, due to immune suppression of DR growth.
-A plot with pη on the horizontal axis is very similar to this one.
-Finally, the right plot shows that when the DS growth rate (LamS) is low, an aggressive strategy is more often best to minimize resistance; this depends on the ability of therapy to prevent the emergence of resistance.DOI: http://dx.doi.org/10.7554/eLife.10559.004
+The third panel shows that when the immune system is strong (high kp), an aggressive policy is more frequently best, because again more of the DR population increases are driven by acquisition from DS, due to immune suppression of DR growth.
+A plot with η on the horizontal axis is very similar to this one.
+Finally, the right plot shows that when the DS growth rate (LamS) is low, an aggressive strategy is more often best to minimize resistance; this depends on the ability of therapy to prevent the emergence of resistance.

 ![Figure 4.](https://cdn.elifesciences.org/articles/10559/elife-10559-fig4-v3.jpg)

 **Figure 4.:** Color indicates the policy that minimizes resistance.
 Yellow: aggressive; green: neutral; blue: moderate.
-When the growth rate Λ (LamR) is high, a moderate policy is more frequently best, but a strong immune system (high Rk) can compensate by reducing DR growth.
-When the DR strain is a strong competitor, a moderate policy is frequently best; this can be achieved by peither a high Λ or a high DR MIC (mR) (top left).
-Either a high Rk or a high pη can compensate (bottom right), reducing the growth potential of the DR strain and leading to either a neutral outcome or an aggressive policy being best.DOI: http://dx.doi.org/10.7554/eLife.10559.005
+When the growth rate ΛR (LamR) is high, a moderate policy is more frequently best, but a strong immune system (high kp) can compensate by reducing DR growth.
+When the DR strain is a strong competitor, a moderate policy is frequently best; this can be achieved by either a high ΛR or a high DR MIC (mR) (top left).
+Either a high kp or a high η can compensate (bottom right), reducing the growth potential of the DR strain and leading to either a neutral outcome or an aggressive policy being best.

 ![Figure 5.](https://cdn.elifesciences.org/articles/10559/elife-10559-fig5-v3.jpg)

 **Figure 5.:** Treatment is introduced at 5 years.
-(Left) Parameters are β = 1.5, xβ = 1.04, yc = 0.05, r = 0, μ = 0.001.
-(Middle) Parameters are β = 2, xβ = 1.1, yc = 0.3, r = 0.05, μ = 0.0001.
+(Left) Parameters are βx = 1.5, βy = 1.04, c = 0.05, r = 0, μ = 0.001.
+(Middle) Parameters are βx = 2, βy = 1.1, c = 0.3, r = 0.05, μ = 0.0001.
 (Right) Invasion analysis (bifurcation) plot.
 The plot shows regions of stability of the disease-free equilibrium (both R0 values less than one), the DR-only equilibrium (top left region), and the equilibrium with both (primarily DS, with low-level DR due to acquisition).
 The diagonal lines show the boundary at which the DR-only equilibrium loses stability.
 Lines move to the right as the similarity coefficient increases from 0 (light blue vertical line) to 1 (pink).
-When it reaches 1, the line is R01 = R02.DOI: http://dx.doi.org/10.7554/eLife.10559.006
+When it reaches 1, the line is R01 = R02.

 ![Figure 6.](https://cdn.elifesciences.org/articles/10559/elife-10559-fig6-v3.jpg)

 **Figure 6.:** Light blue corresponds to Spearman correlation greater than 0.7, dark corresponds to less than −0.7 and mid-range blue corresponds to all values in between.
 An aggressive policy is best when the DR strain is relatively unfit (low R0 value; left panel).
 When the acquisition rate is high, treatment-driven reductions in DS decrease the DR prevalence (second panel).
 When the two strains are more independent (low similarity coefficient), competition is reduced, so that reductions in the DS strain do not much benefit the DR strain, leading to the aggressive policy being preferred (third panel).
 When R01 is high, a moderate outcome results, because inter-strain competition is more effective.
-Vertical axes (‘count’) are the fraction of simulations in each category.DOI: http://dx.doi.org/10.7554/eLife.10559.007
+Vertical axes (‘count’) are the fraction of simulations in each category.

 ![Figure 7.](https://cdn.elifesciences.org/articles/10559/elife-10559-fig7-v3.jpg)

 **Figure 7.:** A moderate-is-best (blue) outcome occurs when R01 and the similarity coefficient are high, because the strains are competing (left panel).
 When the DR strain is relatively unfit (low R02), an aggressive policy is likely best (second and third panels); we restricted R02 to be lower for the DR strain than the DS one.
 A high rate of acquisition can counter-balance a low R02 (second panel).
-When the strains are more independent (low similarity coefficient), an aggressive policy is more often best even over a much wider range of R02 (third panel).DOI: http://dx.doi.org/10.7554/eLife.10559.008
+When the strains are more independent (low similarity coefficient), an aggressive policy is more often best even over a much wider range of R02 (third panel).

 However, we cannot expect any one or two parameters to entirely determine which approach minimizes resistance.
 We used discriminant analysis of principal components (DAPC, in the adegenet package in R [Jombart and Ahmed, 2011]) to systematically identify which parameters contribute to each outcome (Jombart et al., 2010).
 DAPC is related to principal component analysis (PCA) but instead of finding combinations of parameters to account for the variability in data (as PCA does), DAPC finds combinations of parameters that best account for variability between groups.
 Here, we used whether aggressive or moderate treatment minimizes resistance to define the groups (aggressive, neutral or moderate as above) and used DAPC to find combinations of parameters that separate these groups from each other.